Dave-Lindberg/dl-gatsby/src/pages/marketing.md

 We work with businesses and entrepreneurs from around the Vermont/New Hampshire region—and across the nation—helping our clients integrate their marketing efforts, improve engagement, and realize better results.

 Learn more about how we can help.
-Call Dave direct at 603.727.2050 and let’s start a conversation.
+[Get in touch](https://davelindberg.com/#contact) or call Dave direct at 603.727.2050 and let’s start a conversation.

 </div>